sparkflows/sparkflows-docs/docs/tutorials/analytics/analyze-flights-delays.rst

 Analyze Flights Delays
 =====================

 This workflow reads in a flights dataset.
-It then analyzes flights delay and prints the results.
+It then analyzes the flights delay and prints the result.

 Workflow
 -------

-Below is the workflow.
-It does the following:
+The below workflow:

 * Reads in the input data.
-* Prints the sample datasets results.
+* Prints the sample datasets result.
 * Casts required columns to double.
 * Casts required columns to string.
-* Create index columns
+* Creates index columns.
-* Executes the SQL query to find the flights which are delayed.
+* Executes the SQL Query to find the flights which are delayed.
-* Prints the results.
+* Prints the result.

 .. figure:: ../../_assets/tutorials/analytics/analyze-flights-delays/1.png
    :alt: Analyze Flights Delays